This post may contain affiliate links, full disclosure here.

 Survival Items You Can Make At Home

 In any survival circumstance, being able to correctly heal wounds is critical, and having an easy-to-make remedy on hand will save you from having to hunt for antibiotic ointment.
+Here is a great recipe for Neosporin.

 An oil lamp is preferable to a candle because it produces more light and is less likely to be knocked over.
 A wick, a mason jar, and some olive oil are all you need.
+Place the wick inside the jar, securing it to the middle of the jar.
+Pour in your olive oil, leaving the wick tip exposed.
+Then light the wick and you have yourself an easy heat source.

 After the emergency, a sustainable life may require some form of fuel to operate motors and generators for transportation and power generation.
 Fortunately, there is a way to make your own ethanol at home.